Henokaa/Henokaa/README.md

 ### Hye, ሰላም <a href=""><img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px"></a>
 I'm Henok.

-Here is my portofolio website https://henoka.netlify.app/
+To get to know me - https://henoka.netlify.app/

-## I am a Software Engineer And Competitive Programmer.
+## I am a pursuing Data Scienctist, SWE, MLOps.
-Hye, I’m Henok Fisseha residing in this beautiful world.
-I am a Software Engineer that focuses on pursuing Machine Learning and full-stack development role.
-I have a passion and diligence for Software Development, Artificial intelligence, and user experience development.
+Hello, I’m Henok Fisseha residing in this beautiful world.
+I am a data scientist and software engineer.
+With a passion for artificial intelligence, full-stack development and MLOps.

-As a hobbie I love to join hackathons.
-It's a challenging task that forces me to peel back to all the knowledge I've gained and put into practice.
-It forces me to acknowledge my gaps and work on enhancing my skills.
-For me to ever master a concept, I have to put it to practice
+As a hobby, I love to teach.
+It's a challenging task that forces me to peel back all the knowledge I've gained and put it into practice.

+For me, mastery comes not just from learning, but from putting that knowledge into practice.
+That's why I'm always looking for new projects and opportunities to hone my skills and make a positive impact.

+Thanks for visiting my portfolio, and feel free to contact me to discuss potential collaborations.

 - 🌱 Here is my portofolio website https://henoka.netlify.app/
 - 👯 I’m looking to collaborate with others and work on projects